Einat Kalisch-Rotem: Public career

-Mayoral career
+Mayor of Haifa

 Kalisch has put the development of Haifa airport as one of the main points in her platform.
 In March 2019, after a struggle with other institutions in Haifa, an agreement with the Ministry of Transportation was reached to allow for the airport's runway to be lengthened, but not to the length that Kalisch campaigned for.

 During her first year in office, she continued to hold conferences intended for public participation in various issues such as clearing and construction in the neighborhoods of Kiryat Eliezer and Kiryat Haim Mizrahit as well as on the issues of feeding cats and establishing a "pig patrol" in order to reduce the damage caused by wild pigs.
 In addition, it worked with the "Tovvan" company on an internet platform to receive feedback from the public regarding various urban programs (dog parks, rehabilitation of water parks, bicycle paths, etc.) and the "2030 Administration" was established, with the aim of formulating a strategy for the renewal of the city of Haifa for the coming years on a variety of issues.

 Kalisch promoted the parking project according to which you can park for free for 20 minutes in selected areas of the city.

 In July 2021, a coalition crisis broke out.
 Most of the members of the city council signed a document in which there was an attack against her.
 Unusually, the city council approved a proposed resolution calling for her to resign.
 Following the move, Attorney David Etzioni resigned, and her two other deputies, Shahira Shelvi and Lazar Kaplan, were fired and in their place opposition members Sofi Nakash, Shimshon Ido and Avihu Han were appointed as deputies by the council.
 The salary of two of her substitutes and her deputy: Michi Alper and Nachshon Tzuk was denied.
 Kalisch was left with an opposing council, in which she does not have a majority, and her ability to promote moves within the scope of her position is limited.

 After five years in office as mayor, in 2024 Haifa mayoral election, she received only 4.5% of the votes and was eliminated from the race.
 In the end, Yona Yahav was elected.